home Hair & Skin arrow

 When exactly hair loss begins varies from woman to woman.
 For some it begins already a few weeks after birth, for others only after five months.

-The severity of hair loss also varies.
-While some only have to say goodbye to a few hairs, others lose their hair in clumps.
 It is not uncommon for whole bundles of hair to collect on the pillow or in the sink.
 It is understandable that the new mom panics at first.

 But fortunately, the panic is usually unfounded.
 Because after six to nine months of alopecia, hair growth usually finds its natural hormonal balance again by itself - without any outside help.